nishio/EDSAC-on-browser/README.rst

 Thanks
 ======

+Special thanks to Paweł Marczewski, he made a massive contribution to the project.

-Artem Smirnov, Mustafa Karimi, Yoni Tresina Purbasari, Dariane Joy Papa
+Thanks to Artem Smirnov, Mustafa Karimi, Yoni Tresina Purbasari and Dariane Joy Papa.